-Here is the question: are there any healthy addiction?
+But there are also many unhealthy addictions.
+So, are there any healthy addiction?
 The answer is not as clear as you might think.
 One of the most beneficial addictions you can have is one that helps you live longer and better, and a healthy diet will help you achieve this.
-In addition to reducing the waist, eating healthy has a number of benefits, such as reducing the waistline and increasing life expectancy.
+Eating healthy has a number of benefits, such as reducing the waistline and increasing life expectancy.

 By becoming addicted to healthy eating habits, you can feel better and more energetic every day.

-The word “addiction” is normally used to differentiate normal behaviors from those that are not normal, far beyond excessive ones, and that have significant negative physical and psychological consequences.
-In addition to achieving goals, exercise is the other main way in which you can naturally activate the central chemical hooks of addiction.
+If you're craving your morning yoga routine or can't live without running every day, chances are you're addicted to exercise.
+Exercise is the other main way in which you can naturally activate the central chemical hooks of addiction.
 It aims to encourage those who are not inclined enough in the areas, so that you can choose better addictions that help you build momentum.